-A. On each weekend, a final weekly schedule for the following week will be published, along with a tentative schedule for the week that follows,

-B. There INDC is strict about the beginning of activities (class, meeting, tour, etc.).
-Therefore, it is recommended to arrive a few minutes early, in order to self-organize prior to the beginning of the activity.

-C. In every event or class in which the Commander of the IDF Colleges participates, the participants will be seated prior to his entrance.
-When the general enters, there is no need for the participants to greet him by standing up.

-D. Arriving late is disrespectful and disturbs the learning process - for that reason they are prohibited.
+- a.
+On each weekend, a final schedule for the following week will be published along with a tentative schedule for the week that follows, - b.
+The INDC is strict about the beginning of activities (class, meeting, tour, etc.).
+Therefore, it is recommended to arrive a few minutes early in order to organize prior to the beginning of the activity. - c.
+In every event or class in which the Commandant participates, the participants will be seated prior to his entrance.
+When the Commandant enters, there is no need for the participants to greet him by standing up. - d.
+Arriving late is disrespectful and disturbs the learning process for that reason it is prohibited.
 Participants arriving late to the first class will wait outside for 15 minutes and enter as a group as to mitigate the disruption to the class.
 Participants must be punctual during the remaining classes held during the day